hiroaki-yamamoto/mongoengine-goodjson/README.md

 * `MapReduceDocument`

 Btw I don't think above documents implementations are needed because they can be handled by using multiple-inheritance.
-If you couldn't post issue or PR.
+If you couldn't do it, post issue or PR.

 ## License (MIT License)
 Copyright (c) 2016 Hiroaki Yamamoto